MaterializeInc/materialize/doc/developer/design/20230705_v2_txn_management.md

 the balance, I think this is a _much_ better set of tradeoffs than the original plan.

+### Compaction

+Compaction of data shards is initially delegated to the txns user (the storage controller).
+Because txn writes intentionally never read data shards and in no way depend on the sinces, the since of a data shard is free to be arbitrarily far ahead of or behind the txns upper.
+Data shard reads, when run through the above process, then follow the usual rules (can read at times beyond the since but not beyond the upper).

+Compaction of the txns shard relies on the following invariant that is carefully
+maintained: every write less than the since of the txns shard has been applied.
+Mechanically, this is accomplished by a critical since capability held internally by the txns system.
+Any txn writer is free to advance it to a time once it has proven that all writes before that time have been applied.

+It is advantageous to compact the txns shard aggressively so that applied writes are promptly consolidated out, minimizing the size.
+For a snapshot read at `as_of`, we need to be able to distinguish when the latest write `<= as_of` has been applied.
+The above invariant enables this as follows:

+- If `as_of <= txns_shard.since()`, then the invariant guarantees that all
+  writes `<= as_of` have been applied, so we're free to read as described in the section above.
+- Otherwise, we haven't compacted `as_of` in the txns shard yet, and still have perfect information about which writes happened when.
+We can look at the data shard upper to determine which have been applied.

 ### Forget

 A data shard is removed from the txns set using a `forget` operation that writes